aaronw2/openconnect-gp-hip/README.md

 To use it, when calling openconnect on the command line, add "--csd-wrapper=genhip.py"

 Note that a front-end will also be required if OKTA is used.
 I use gp-saml-gui https://github.com/dlenski/gp-saml-gui which I modified to pass-through --csd-wrapper.

+Note that this requires that PAN Globalprotect 6.0 be installed in the default location /opt/paloaltonetworks/globalprotect.
+It is not compatible with earlier versions which require some additional processing due to the HIP tool outputting two XML trees where the first must be removed.
+It also has not been tested with newer versions of Globalprotect.